MariusZerni/project-4/README.md

   }
 ```

-- For multi-media I had to write a custom function for handling the images from the form:
+- For multi-media, I had to write a custom function for handling the images from the form:
 ```js
   handleImageChange =(e) => {
     e.preventDefault()